rodlie/natron-plugins/Draw/ReShade/README.md

 # ReShade

-GPU Normal Based Relighting Pyplug using a ShaderToy node.
+GPU Normal Based Relighting Pyplug using ShaderToy.

 Input should be a normal pass (ZXY), based on Blender defaults.
 You can set Diffuse , Specular (Phong) and Ambiant color separately.